scmanjarrez/neuropy3/README.md

 # Description
-Python3 library to read data from Neurosky Mindwave Mobile 2 in linux using bluetooth.
+Python3 library to read data from Neurosky Mindwave Mobile 2 on linux using pybluez2.

 **Contents:**
   - [Requirements](#requirements)